Polymer/pwa-starter-kit/configuring-and-personalizing.md

 }
 window.customElements.define('sample-element', SampleElement);
 ```
-- note that private properties are named with a leading underscore (`_foo` instead of `foo`).
-Since JavaScript doesn't have proper private properties, this in a coding convention that implies this property shouldn't be used outside of the element itself (so you would never write `<sample-element _foo="bar">`)
+- Note that private properties are named with a leading underscore (`_foo` instead of `foo`).
+Since JavaScript doesn't have proper private properties, this in a coding convention that implies this property shouldn't be used outside of the element itself (so you would never write `<sample-element _foo="bar">`).

 # Customizing the app
 Here are some changes you might want to make to your app to personalize it.

 ## Changing the name of your app
 By default, your app is called `my-app`.
 If you want to change this (which you obviously will), you'll want to make changes in a bunch of places:
-- config files: `package.json`, `polymer.json` and `manifest.json`
+- Config files: `package.json`, `polymer.json` and `manifest.json`
-- in the app: `index.html`, the `<title>`, several `meta` fields, and the `appTitle` attribute on the `<my-app>` element.
+- In the app: `index.html`, the `<title>`, several `meta` fields, and the `appTitle` attribute on the `<my-app>` element

 ## Adding a new page
 There are 4 places where the active page is used at any time:
-- as a view in the [`<main>`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L197) element
+- As a view in the [`<main>`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L197) element.
-- as a navigation link in the [`drawer <nav>`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L189) element.
-This is the side nav that is shown in the small-screen (i.e. mobile) view
+- As a navigation link in the [`drawer <nav>`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L189) element.
+This is the side nav that is shown in the small-screen (i.e. mobile) view.
-- as a navigation link in the [`toolbar <nav>`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L179) element.
-This is the toolbar that is shown in the wide-screen (i.e. desktop) view
+- As a navigation link in the [`toolbar <nav>`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L179) element.
+This is the toolbar that is shown in the wide-screen (i.e. desktop) view.
-- in the code for [lazy loading](https://github.com/Polymer/pwa-starter-kit/blob/master/src/actions/app.js#L29) pages.
+- In the code for [lazy loading](https://github.com/Polymer/pwa-starter-kit/blob/master/src/actions/app.js#L29) pages.
 We explicitly list these pages, rather that doing something like `import('./my-'+page+'.js')`, so that the bundler knows these are separate routes, and bundles their dependencies accordingly. ⚠️Don't change this! :)

 To add a new page, you need to add a new entry in each of these places.
 Note that if you only want to add an external link or button in the toolbar, then you can skip adding anything to the `<main>` element.